COVID-19 Policy - General

 Below are some of the risk mitigation measures we are taking to help protect you and the community during this time.

-1. We require clients to wear a mask or face shield to their appointment.
+- We require clients to wear a mask to their appointment.
 If clients do not have a mask, then we will provide one.
-If a client cannot wear a mask for health reasons then we will arrange to have meetings by phone, email or Zoom video conferencing to reduce the need for in person meetings.
-Additional fees may apply for Zoom video conferencing.
+If a client cannot wear a mask for health reasons, then we will arrange to have meetings by phone, email or Zoom video conferencing to reduce the need for in person meetings.

-3. When booking an appointment, we will be asking clients to identify if they have travelled out of the country within the past 14 days.
+- When booking an appointment, we ask clients if they have travelled out of the country within the past 14 days.
 If a client has recently returned to Canada, their next appointment will be scheduled for no sooner than 2 weeks after their return date.
 We are following contact tracing guidelines.

-5. To aid in social distancing between clients we ask clients to arrive as close to their appointment time as possible to limit time spent in the reception area.
-We will ask youto wait outside the office or in your car if our reception area has more than 2 people in it.
+- To aid in social distancing between clients we ask clients to arrive as close to their appointment time as possible to limit time spent in the reception area.
+We will ask you to wait outside the office or in your car if our reception area has more than 2 people in it.
 Please do not bring other people to your appointment who do not need to be there.

-8. Last but certainly not least if you feel at all unwell please stay home.
+- Last but certainly not least if you feel at all unwell, please stay home.
 We are happy to re-schedule your appointment to promote the health and safety of yourself and others.
-If you have a deadline to meet and you are unwell, please speak to our staff and we can meet with you outside of our office under more controlled conditions
+If you have a deadline to meet and you are unwell, please speak to our staff and we can meet with you by video conference, or outside of our office under more controlled conditions.